-Radio in Israel is a very popular medium, with a high listenership despite some minor downfalls in recent years.
+Radio in Israel is a very popular medium, with a high listenership despite some downfalls in recent years.
 There is a strong tradition of radio listening among the Jewish listeners, which dates back to the transition stage from Mandatory Palestine to an independent Israeli state in 1948.
 Radio is the sole media platform that evokes nostalgic sentiments and people still experience it as a uniting and intimate mediator between community members in Israel.

 Due to state centralization, only the public radio gets to broadcast nationwide whereas commercial radio channels air regionally.
 Moreover, given that Israel is a small country spread over less than 21,000 km2, and its population lives mainly around urban areas, people spend hours in urban traffic jams and become a captive radio audience.
-Notwithstanding these favorable circumstances, since 2016, radio listenership went down by 1.6%, a decline in which some experts foresee the beginning of a crisis due to the rise of new digital technologies and online broadcasting.
-Some critics still believe though that tradition will prevail.[21]
+Notwithstanding these favorable circumstances, since 2016, radio listenership has been going down.
+In the second half of 2020 the average radio listening rate decreased by about 10% compared to last year - partly since most radio listening was done in vehicles, and traffic decreased dramatically this year due to COVID-19 closures and restrictions on movement.
+While some experts foresee the beginning of a crisis due to the rise of new digital technologies and online broadcasting, others still believe that radio-listening habits will prevail.[31]

 The public radio stations maintain a relatively high popularity.
 Run by IPBC, the most prominent radio channels in Israel are Kan Bet, Kan 88 and Kan Gimel.
-Kan Bet broadcasts mostly news and current affairs programs, commanding some 20% of the audience in the past two years.
+Kan Bet broadcasts mostly news and current affairs programs, commanding 21.2% of the audience in 2020.
 The other two channels are music-focused radios.
-Overall, IPBC's eight radio stations has a combined listenership of 35.6% in 2018.

 Known by its acronym Galatz, the second public broadcasting service is run by the Israeli military.
 Although they represent a state-sponsored institution, Galatz maintains a tradition of high quality, liberal pluralism and reliable broadcasts.
-GLGLZ, one of its stations, broadcasts music and traffic reports.
-It had an audience of 33.6% in 2018.
-GLZ, the news and current affairs broadcaster, had an audience share of 20.8% that year.
+GLGLZ, one of its stations, broadcasting music and traffic reports, had an audience of 26% in 2020.
+GLGLZ is still the station with the highest listening rates, but it has suffered an 8% drop in annual terms.
+GLZ, the news and current affairs broadcaster, had an audience share of 17.9% in 2020.
+Among current affairs radio channels, GLZ has lost the lead to Kan Bet in 2020.[32]

 The commercial regional radio stations are operated under the Second Authority regulatory body.
-Regional radio stations seem to reflect the urban setting they broadcast from as well as the local culture and the most relevant topics to the region they address.[22]
-Nevertheless, regional radio stations are struggling financially as advertisers seek rather large nationwide radio channels than local ones to air their commercials.[23]
+Regional radio stations seem to reflect the urban setting they broadcast from as well as the local culture and the most relevant topics to the region they address.[33]
+Nevertheless, regional radio stations are struggling financially as advertisers seek rather large nationwide radio channels than local ones to air their commercials.[34]
 Commercial radio stations offer mixed programming combining entertainment, current affairs talk-shows, music, sports programs and political shows as well as a slew of various niche programs.
 The regional commercial stations have a combined listenership of 31.6%.
+Eco 99FM owned by Eli Azour and Dudi Weissman is the most popular regional radio station with 8.4% listening rates.
+In the 2020 survey, it overtook 88FM and is now at the forefront, on par with national stations' listening rates.